 Galaxy A52s 5G is the company’s latest A-series handset, almost identical to the Galaxy A52, except for the SoC, i.e. 778G.
-The specs include 64MP primary camera, a 120Hz AMOLED screen, and a 4500 mAh battery.
+The specs include a 64MP primary camera, a 120Hz AMOLED screen, and a 4500 mAh battery.

-A trio of new Motorola handsets with the Edge 20 Pro, Edge 20 and Edge 20 Lite have arrived on the market.
+A trio of new Motorola handsets with the Edge 20 Pro, Edge 20, and Edge 20 Lite have arrived on the market.
 The vanilla Edge 20 is powered by Snapdragon 778G chipset.
-It features a 144Hz OLED panel and 108MP primary shooter.
+It features a 144Hz OLED panel and a 108MP primary shooter.
 In addition, Motorola Edge 2021 has arrived in the North American market with the Snapdragon 778G SoC, a 144Hz LCD, and a 5000 mAh battery.

 Japanese industrial designer Naoto Fukasawa has partnered with Realme and introduced Realme GT Master Edition and GT Master Exploration Edition.
 The GT Master Edition comes with 778G SoC.

-Honor has announced its latest Honor 50 series in China which includes Honor 50, 50 Pro and 50 SE.
-Both Honor 50 and 50 Pro arrives with Qualcomm Snapdragon 778G 5G SoC (Antutu Score).
+Honor has announced its latest Honor 50 series in China, which includes the Honor 50, 50 Pro, and 50 SE.
+Both Honor 50 and 50 Pro arrive with Qualcomm Snapdragon 778G 5G SoC (Antutu Score).
 Honor 50 features a 120Hz 6.57-inch OLED curved screen with a single punch-hole design, while the Honor 50 Pro sports a 120Hz 6.72-inch screen with a dual punch-hole design.
-The company has confirmed that the Honor 50 series will soon arrive in the global market.
+The company has confirmed that the Honor 50 series will soon reach the global market.

 Qualcomm’s Snapdragon 778G Chipset features